Elly De La Cruz: 2023

 On June 6, 2023, De La Cruz was promoted to the major leagues for the first time following an injury to Nick Senzel; De La Cruz was the fifth-youngest NL ballplayer at 21 years of age, one of the tallest shortstops in MLB history at 6 ft 5 in, and one of the fastest ballplayers in baseball.
 Teammate Joey Votto said: "He's the best runner I've ever seen, and he has the most power I've ever seen.
 And he has the strongest arm I've ever seen."
 On June 7, against the Los Angeles Dodgers he hit his first major league home run, a 458-foot shot.
-In a game against the Atlanta Braves on June 23, he hit for the cycle; he became the first Reds player to do so since Eric Davis in 1989 and the youngest player to do so since César Cedeño in 1972.
+On June 23, he hit for the cycle; he became the first Reds player to do so since Eric Davis in 1989 and the youngest player to do so since César Cedeño in 1972.

 On July 8, De La Cruz became the first Reds player since Greasy Neale in 1919 to steal second, third, and home in the same inning.
-On July 16, he broke the Statcast record for fastest infield assist with a throw reaching 97.9 mph.
+On July 16, he broke the Statcast record for fastest infield assist since at least 2015 with a throw reaching 97.9 mph.
 While he played only 30 games prior to the All-Star Game, his maximum exit velocity was in the 98th percentile in MLB, he was tied for the fastest player in the league (30.4 ft/sec sprint speed), and he had the strongest arm of any infielder (average 95.6 mph).
 On September 26, he had his first two-home run game of his career.

-Statcast tracked De La Cruz and Bobby Witt Jr. of the Kansas City Royals as the fastest players in Major League Baseball in terms of sprint speed in 2023: they averaged 30.5 ft/sec.
+Statcast tracked De La Cruz and Bobby Witt Jr. of the Kansas City Royals as the fastest players in MLB in terms of sprint speed in 2023: they averaged 30.5 ft/sec.

-In his rookie season, De La Cruz hit 13 home runs and seven triples in his first 388 at-bats, while also striking out 144 times towards a .235 batting average.
-He swiped 35 bases on 43 steal attempts total.
+In his rookie season, De La Cruz hit 13 home runs and seven triples in 388 at-bats, while also striking out 144 times towards a .235 batting average.
+He swiped 35 bases on 43 attempts.